determined-ai/determined/docs/release-notes/webui-manage-templates.rst

 **Improvements**

--  Web UI: Allow user to manage templates through Web UI
+-  WebUI: Allow users to create and manage configuration templates through the WebUI.